Disentangling Core and Edge Mechanisms of the Density Limit in DIII-D Negative Triangularity Plasmas: Introduction

+To elucidate the fundamental physics of the L-mode density limit, it is advantageous to use a plasma configuration that approximates L-mode edge conditions over a wide range of operational parameters.
+This avoids the complexities introduced by the edge transport barriers (ETBs) and edge localized modes (ELMs), which are characteristic of conventional high-confinement (H-mode) plasmas.
+The negative triangularity (NT) plasmas \cite{kikuchiLmodeedgeNegativeTriangularity2019,thomeOverviewResults20232024}, characterized by an inverted “D”-shaped cross-section (see Fig.~\ref{fig:cross_section}), provides an ideal platform for this study.
+These plasmas exhibit improved core confinement \cite{austinAchievementReactorRelevantPerformance2019,marinoniDivertedNegativeTriangularity2021,nelsonRobustAvoidanceEdgeLocalized2023,codaEnhancedConfinementDiverted2022} while maintaining L-mode-like edge conditions.
+While the NT edge is not identical to that of a conventional positive triangularity L-mode, its lack of H-mode ETBs and ELMs makes it a suitable proxy for isolating the core and edge transport phenomena that govern density limits without confounding factors.

-This paper presents a comprehensive study of the L-mode density limit, by leveraging the unique properties of the NT plasmas on the DIII-D. We report the achievement of remarkably high-density operation in NT L-mode plasmas, wherein the plasma density surpasses the conventional Greenwald density by a factor of 1.8 at substantial input power.
-Furthermore, this study systematically examines the power scaling of the density limit, revealing disparate power scaling dependencies for the core ($n_{e} \propto P^{0.27\pm 0.03}_\text{SOL}$) and the separatrix ($n_{e} \propto P^{0.42\pm 0.04}_\text{SOL}$) regions.
-Our detailed experimental measurements reveal that fundamentally different mechanisms determine density limits in the core and edge plasmas.
-Specifically, MARFEs, a radiative instability and condensation phenomenon, appear to be the primary constraint governing the edge density limit, while, in contrast, turbulence-driven transport processes are found to dominate in limiting the achievable core density.
-These new findings move beyond the traditional view of a single, universal density limit, as represented by the conventional Greenwald density, and towards a more nuanced and physics-based understanding that recognizes the distinct density limiting processes operative in different regions of the tokamak plasma.
+This paper presents an examination of the physics governing the density limit in NT plasmas on the DIII-D tokamak.
+We report the achievement of sustained, non-disruptive high-density operation, where the plasma density can surpass the conventional Greenwald density by a factor of 1.8 at substantial input power.
+A systematic power scan reveals disparate scaling dependencies for the core ($n_{e} \propto P^{0.27\pm 0.03}_\text{SOL}$) and the separatrix ($n_{e} \propto P^{0.42\pm 0.04}_\text{SOL}$) regions.
+Detailed experimental measurements indicate that different mechanisms determine density limits in the core and edge plasmas.
+At the plasma edge, the density is constrained by enhanced turbulence driven by radiative cooling.
+In contrast, the core density is not directly limited by the radiative cooling but eventually saturates due to the emergence of enhanced, avalanche-like turbulence.
+These findings challenge the traditional paradigm of the density limit as a single boundary often associated with the empirical Greenwald scaling, advancing a more nuanced picture where distinct processes govern density saturation in different plasma regions.